 Resources (including necessary and sufficient funding, staff/administrative support, and in-kind), by funding source and amount, for SILC to fulfill all duties and authorities.

 The SILC will utilize resources in FFY25 to fund staff salaries, State infrastructure, meeting and operating expenses, and travel.
 Salaries in FFY24 were paid using the following ratios: Executive Director (ED)=60% SILC/40%DSE, Administrative Assistant (AA)=24% SILC/76% DSE.
-The salaries for FFY 25, 26 & 27 will be paid 100% by the State as expected to be approved by legislature in FFY25.
-State infrastructure includes network access and information technology support, rent, office phone, cell phone, email addresses, and postage or State mail service.
+The SILC has requested ADSD pay 100% of the SILC salaries.
+The percentage of salaries for FFY 25, 26 & 27 paid by the State will be determined in the legislative process in FFY25.State infrastructure includes network access and information technology support, rent, office phone, cell phone, email addresses, and postage or State mail service.
 In FFY25, infrastructure will be $4,835 with a travel allowance of $696.
 In FFY26 and FFY27, infrastructure expenses will be $12,470 with a travel allowance of $54,491.
 These infrastructure expenses are separate from DSE Administrative costs.

 SILC asked Vocational Rehabilitation (VR) for Innovation and Expansion (I & E) funds, but were refused.
 VR informed SILC that the Rehabilitation Services Administration (RSA) informed VR that they are not required to provide I & E funding to SILC.
 VR also informed SILC that I & E funds must be utilized for programmatic purposes and could not be used for SILC resources.
 VR also stated that any program that I & E funds support must be pre-approved by RSA.
 So, although SILC was informed by ACL that we must not have $0 I & E funds in our budget, SILC has no control over what VR decides to utilize I & E funding for and SILC cannot compel VR to provide any I & E funding for SILC or SILC resources, despite being described as such in the Act.